femidacosta/reading-notes/README.md

 # reading-notes

 ## Hi my name is Femi.
 I am learning to code.
-I love exploring new music <sub>(always open for suggestions)</sub> and I like creating artwork through visualising sound.
+My interests are exploring new music <sub>(always open for suggestions)</sub> and creating artwork through visualising sound, I also like reserching innovative ideas within sceience, technology and architecture that positively impact humanity.
+I see collaboration and team thinking as the way forward.

 ## what is this website?